-Automated Critical Swim Speed (CSS) enables new enhanced testing protocols without specific test sets or lactate testing in order to improve testing protocols.
+Automated Critical Swim Speed (CSS) eliminates the need for specific test sets or lactate testing in order to improve testing protocols.

 Critical Swim Speed (CSS) itself is not a new concept.
-There are established calculations both to determine a swimmer's Critical Swim Speed and by extension their training zone activity.
+There are established calculations to determine a swimmer's Critical Swim Speed and, by extension, their training zone activity.

 What may be new to you is the idea of using CSS as a standard testing protocol to measure performance improvements at scale (it's more popular in certain geographies than others).

-Typically tracking performance improvements has been a tedious exercise.
-Either in running and documenting the times for the same gruelling test sets throughout the season or dealing with complicated, expensive lactate testing.
-Not having to run specific test sets to establish CSS, or do the training zone calculations yourself is a dream come true for most coaches, so let's explore how to do this.
+Traditionally, tracking performance improvements has been a tedious process of running and documenting times for the same challenging test sets throughout the season or dealing with complicated and expensive lactate testing.
+But imagine not having to run specific test sets to determine CSS or calculate training zones on your own - it's like a dream come true for most coaches.
+So, let's explore how we make this a reality.

 - Pull up the team the swimmer is associated with